-- (1) A student may cancel his registration for a notified date of the defence of the diploma thesis and the subject area part of the state final examination in writing and in person at the secretary office of the relevant department no later than three working days before the date of the holding of the state final examination.
-In such case, the head of the department assigns another date to the student for the defence of the diploma thesis and the subject area part of the state final examination. - (2) If there are fewer than three working days before the planned holding of the state final examination, a student may present an excuse for not taking the state final examination exclusively in accordance with the Code of Study and Examination of the University4.
+(1) A student may cancel his registration for a notified date of the defence of the diploma thesis and the subject area state examination in writing and in person at the secretary office of the relevant department no later than three working days before the date of the holding of the state final examination.
+In such case, the head of the department assigns another date to the student for the defence of the diploma thesis and the subject area state examination.

+(2) If there are fewer than three working days before the planned holding of the state final examination, a student may present an excuse for not taking the state final examination exclusively in accordance with the Code of Study and Examination of the University.4